 Most people recover at home.
 Basic care includes rest, fluids, and over-the-counter pain relievers.
 Antiviral medications may be used.
 They may be given to prevent or treat an H1N1 infection.

 A vaccine is a substance used to protect people from infections caused by bacteria and viruses.
-There are two ways you might receive the H1N1 flu vaccine:
+There are 2 ways you might receive the H1N1 flu vaccine:

 The virus in a vaccine will not make you sick.
 Be aware that even if you have been vaccinated, you can still get the pandemic H1N1 flu.
 If you have symptoms, tell your doctor.